elena5875/Javagames/README.md

 # Deployment

-## My work is being deployed at git hug
+## My work is being deployed at github

 # Credits